-Where the response rate in any course falls below fifteen percent (15%), the teaching evaluation score for that course shall be deemed anomalous and no further action will be required.
+Where the response rate in any course falls below fifteen percent (15%), the SEQ score for that course shall be deemed anomalous and no further action will be required.

+- (b) Any assessment of teaching performance will be based on the Employee's performance in a specific course. - (c) When assessing the teaching performance of individual Employees, the Academic Department Head may consider the following factors of each individual course: course outline, student assessment strategies, SEQ scores, adherence to applicable deadlines and University regulation, responsiveness to student inquiries, and other relevant factors.

+Data gathered electronically via any digital program or platform (e.g., learning management system, web conferencing tools) shall not be considered when evaluating teaching performance without written notification to the Employee at least forty-eight (48) hours in advance.
+When an Academic Department Head intends to use electronic data in an assessment of teaching performance, the Contract Instructor shall be advised in writing in advance and shall be provided with an opportunity to respond to the data.

+Electronic data shall be gathered in accordance with the University's Policy on Electronic Monitoring (as amended from time to time).

-- (b) Any assessment of teaching performance will be based on the employee's performance in a specific course. - (c) When assessing the teaching performance of individual employees, the Academic department head may consider the following factors of each individual course: course outline, student assessment strategies, student teaching evaluation scores, adherence to applicable deadlines and University regulation, responsiveness to student inquiries, and other relevant factors. - (i) When the Academic department head determines that there is a need to discuss the teaching performance of an employee in a particular course, the Academic department head will convene a meeting with that employee.
-At this meeting, the Academic Department head and the employee will discuss the latter's teaching performance and strategies to address any issues identified. - (ii) If within a period of four (4) years, the Academic department head determines that there is again a need to discuss the teaching performance of a given employee, the Academic department head will convene a meeting with that employee.
-The Academic department head will advise the employee of their right to Union representation at this meeting.
-This meeting will give the employee an opportunity to provide additional information they deem relevant to their teaching performance.
+(i) When the Academic Department Head determines that there is a need to discuss the teaching performance of an Employee in a particular course, the Academic Department Head will convene a meeting with that Employee.
+The Employee may be accompanied by a Union representative at this meeting.
+An Indigenous Employee may elect to have an Indigenous Elder or Knowledge Keeper present at the meeting as a silent support person.
+The Employee shall be responsible for making all arrangements for such support.
+At this meeting, the Academic Department Head and the Employee will discuss the latter's teaching performance and strategies to address any issues identified.

+(ii) If within a period of four (4) years, the Academic Department Head determines that there is again a need to discuss the teaching performance of a given Employee, the Academic Department Head will convene a meeting with that Employee.
+The Academic Department Head will advise the Employee of their right to Union representation at this meeting.
+An Indigenous Employee may elect to have an Indigenous Elder or Knowledge Keeper present at the meeting as a silent support person.
+The Employee shall be responsible for making all arrangements for such support.
+This meeting will give the Employee an opportunity to provide additional information they deem relevant to their teaching performance.

-After this meeting, the Academic department head shall notify the employee whether or not an action plan is warranted.
-When an action plan is warranted and such a plan has not been developed for that employee within the past four (4) years, an action plan shall be developed by the Academic department head in consultation with the employee.
-The Academic department head may require that support be put in place to assist the employee.
-Such support may include advice and assistance from the Educational Development Centre at no cost to the employee.
+After this meeting, the Academic Department Head shall notify the Employee whether or not an action plan is warranted.
+When an action plan is warranted and such a plan has not been developed for that Employee within the past four (4) years, an action plan shall be developed by the Academic Department Head in consultation with the Employee.
+The Academic Department Head may require that support be put in place to assist the Employee.
+Such support may include advice and assistance from Teaching and Learning Services at no cost to the Employee.

-The Academic department head may also require that a peer evaluation be undertaken as part of the action plan.
+The Academic Department Head may also require that a peer evaluation be undertaken as part of the action plan.
 If a member of the CUPE 4600 (Unit 2) bargaining unit is requested to undertake this peer evaluation, and agrees to do so, an honorarium of two hundred fifty dollars (\$250) will be paid to that person.

-The action plan must be in writing and signed by the Academic department head who shall ask the employee to sign the action plan as well.
+The action plan must be in writing and signed by the Academic Department Head who shall ask the Employee to sign the action plan as well.
 A copy of the signed action plan will be sent to CUPE 4600 within two (2) working days.
-This may be done electronically if appropriate.